artela-network/artela-docs/docs/develop/get-strarted/dev-contract/index.md

 Launch Remix.
 Configure Remix for Solidity development by selecting `SOLIDITY` under `Featured Plugins` on the main page.
 Navigate to `File Explorers` to manage your files.

-1. open "contracts" folder.
+1. Open "contracts" folder.
-2. create new contract file.
+2. Create new contract file.
-3. enter the file name as "mytoken.sol".
+3. Enter the file name as "mytoken.sol".
-4. copy the contract code.
+4. Copy the contract mytoken.sol code.
-5. click "solidity compiler", Make sure the compilation is successful.
+5. Click "solidity compiler", and make sure the compilation is successful.

-Remix Configuration:

 ![img_6.png](img_6.png)